tsunami416604/azure-docs.hu-hu/articles/governance/policy/tutorials/create-custom-policy-definition.md

 ### <a name="azure-resource-graph"></a>Azure Resource Graph

-[Azure Resource Graph](../../resource-graph/overview.md) is a new service in Preview.
+[Azure Resource Graph](../../resource-graph/overview.md) is a new service.
 It enables another method to find properties of Azure resources.
 Here is a sample query for looking at a single storage account with Resource Graph:

 ```kusto
 where type=~'microsoft.storage/storageaccounts'